Adult Autism Test - Autism-Spectrum Quotient (AQ)

-Understand how strongly autism spectrum traits show up in adults in about 10 minutes.
-A 50 question screen that supports clearer discussion and helps guide next steps and personalized support.
+Understand how strongly autism spectrum traits show up in adults in this 10-minute assessment.
+The AQ is a 50-question screening tool that supports clearer discussion and helps guide next steps and personalized support.

 Start Online Test